Eunsol-Lee/algorithmStudyDayByDay/README.md

 First problem [Oversized Pancake Flipper](https://code.google.com/codejam/contest/3264486/dashboard) was easy.
 I used greedy algorithm.
 Whenever there is a '-', I flipped.
 But I think I could ameliorate my solution if I just count changing point.
 Second problem [Tidy Numbers](https://code.google.com/codejam/contest/3264486/dashboard#s=p1) was easy.
 But I failed two times on small input.
 I used wrong algorithm at first.
 I realized the problem during challenging, I fixed it.
 Third problem [Bathroom Stalls](https://code.google.com/codejam/contest/3264486/dashboard#s=p2) was not easy.
 I used mathematical solution, but official solution looked more simple.
 And I got 'incorrect' judgement on large input.
 That was because of python division logic.
 Using '//' instead of '/' had solved my problem.
-I couldn't solve last solution during competition.
+I couldn't solve last problem [Fashion Show](https://code.google.com/codejam/contest/3264486/dashboard#s=p3) during competition.
 After end of the competition, I saw contest analysis, and solved.
 It is greedy but very interesting and hard.

 ### Day 5 April 8, 2017
 Rest